-Effective May 14, 2021: Due to temporary staffing issues, the monitoring and replying to queries in mailbox will be limited to Tuesday – Friday, 1 – 5 p.m.
-MST.
+The monitoring and replying to queries in email@example.com mailbox is limited to Tuesday – Friday, 1 – 5 p.m.

-Digital reproduction orders are available to order via our database, but are limited to images that are currently digitized and available on the website.
+Digital reproduction orders are available to order via our online database, but are limited to images that are currently digitized and available on the website.
 Requests for the digitization of analog material requires pre-approval by the Head Archives and Special Collections.
 Additional fees and restrictions may apply.

 The Heritage Homes form a unique and distinct part of the Whyte Museum’s Heritage Collection.
 They are aimed at preserving significant examples of Banff’s earlier architectural styles and homes associated with some of the area’s more noteworthy residents.